How to replace a toilet syphon

 5. Remove the lid from the cistern and put it somewhere safe – it’s easily broken if trodden on.

-6. If the syphon hasn’t been working at all you’ll need to ladle the water out of the cistern using some tupperware or another suitable container.
+6. If the syphon hasn’t been working at all you’ll need to ladle the water out of the cistern using some Tupperware or another suitable container.
 To get the last remaining water out, use an old towel and wring it out down the loo bowl.

 7. Remove the water supply line that connects to the toilet cistern and the shut-off / isolation valve from the toilet with an adjustable spanner.
 If you don’t have a shut-off valve then you will need to shut off your household’s water mains for a little while.